WiseOldHowell/start-azure-vms-managed-identity/README.md

 # Start Azure VMs Managed Identity

+With the announcement that the Azure Automation Run As accounts and Classic Run As accounts will be retired, I've created a new project using the same overall process from the "Start Azure V2 VMs" repository.
+This runbook utilizes the Az cmdlets (vs. the legacy AzureRM cmdlets), along with a managed identity.

 DESCRIPTION

 This runbook connects to Azure and starts all VMs in an Azure subscription, a resource group, or a single named VM.
 You can attach a recurring schedule to this runbook to run it at a specific time.

 REQUIRED
-1. A Managed Identity asset (see Automation Account > Account Settings > Identity...) with RBAC permissions to start VMs.
+- A Managed Identity asset (see Automation Account > Account Settings > Identity...) with RBAC permissions to start VMs.

 OPTIONAL